@tokenring-ai/chrome

 Screenshot Capture

-const screenshot = await agent.callTool("chrome_takeScreenshot", {
+const result = await agent.callTool("chrome_takeScreenshot", {

 url: "https://example.com",